 “The city had gone through two bid cycles but nobody could meet the specifications,” Luke said.
 “We decided American Muscle Docks should enter a proposal.”

 After returning to Wellsburg, Luke made return trips to follow up with Nicaraguan local officials.
 In addition, a delegation from Nicaragua traveled to Wellsburg in July to meet with American Muscle Docks.
-The West Virginia Development Office provided contacts and financial assistance for translating the company’s proposal and materials into Spanish.
+The West Virginia Department of Economic Development provided contacts and financial assistance for translating the company’s proposal and materials into Spanish.
 Financial assistance was also provided for each of the 3 trips to Nicaragua.

 As a result, AMD landed a project worth approximately $500,000.